-Use of St. John’s Wort for treatment of depression dates back to the ancient Greeks.
+The use of St. John’s Wort for the treatment of depression dates back to the ancient Greeks.
 It can also be applied as oil to the skin to treat bruises and scrapes, inflammation and muscle pain, first degree burns, wounds, bug bites, hemorrhoids, and nerve pain.
 It should be used with care because it will also cause sensitivity to sunlight.

-The cooling gel of the aloe plant is a long used treatment for burns of all sorts.
-Some evidence shows that Aloe can also be useful as treatment for gingivitis, prevention of melanoma and diabetes control and all of these uses are actively being studied.
+The cooling gel of the aloe plant is a long-used treatment for burns of all sorts.
+Some evidence shows that Aloe can also be useful as a treatment for gingivitis, prevention of melanoma, and diabetes control and all of these uses are actively being studied.

 Evening primrose seed oil contains significant amounts of gamma-linoleic acid (GLA).
 GLA is used to treat a wide variety of topical and internal illnesses, and specifically to treat eczema and psoriasis.

 Read the September 2012 issue of Leaf Magazine